mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

     In a real-world scenario, this would cause data inconsistencies and potential user confusion.

-🚩 Why Callback Hell Makes It Worse:
+🚩 Why Callback Hell Makes It Worse ?

 Handling such rollbacks becomes complicated because:
 You would have to write separate rollback functions for each step.
 You would also have to nest these rollback functions within each callback, making the structure even more chaotic and harder to maintain.

 -> Debugging Nightmare: You must track errors manually at each step, which is error-prone.